Area view of Atlanta

 What You Need to Know About Atlanta Neighborhoods Before Moving

 Are you looking forward to settling down in the metropolis whose economy is the 10th largest in the US?
 This “alpha world city” ranks fourth in the number of Fortune 500 enterprises headquartered within its limits, right behind New York, Houston, and Dallas.
-If you decide to relocate in pursuit of a successful career, the question of how to get a job before you move should be the top of your priorities.
+If you decide to relocate in pursuit of a successful career, the question of how to get a job before you move should be at the top of your priorities.
 Luckily, the region hosts over 1,250 international enterprises.
 Additionally, over 75% of the Fortune 1000 enterprises have a presence in the metropolis, so finding work shouldn’t be a challenge.

 No matter what your reason for moving is, you should know that the capital and the most populous city of Georgia is divided into 242 distinct neighborhoods, and one of them can be your next home.
 Long before having 242 different locations, ATL was divided according to political units known as wards.
 That ward classification lasted until 1954.

 Nowadays, Atlanta’s local government is actively involved in improving the city’s overall livability, and that’s why 25 planning units take care of zoning and planning issues.
+Based on the geographical location, the metropolis is divided into five zones:

-• Intown
+• Intown,

-• Southeast
+• Southeast,

-• Southwest
+• Southwest,

-• Northwest
+• Northwest,

-• Buckhead
+• Buckhead.

 In 2010, ATL had the 4th largest African American population among the major US cities, currently around 250,000.
-Because of political and social power, culture, and education of the Black minority, the city’s also known as “black Mecca.”
+Because of the political and social power, culture, and education of the Black minority, the city’s also known as “black Mecca.”
 Additionally, there is a significant number of non-Hispanic white residents, as well as Asian Americans, making this one of the most diverse spots in the nation.
 No matter who you are, and where you’re coming from, you’ll never feel alone or out of place while living in Atlanta.

 Garden Hills Is One of the Best Neighborhoods in Atlanta for Families

 Since Frankie Allen, Alexander, and Sunnybrook Parks are all in this area, you can enjoy extensive outdoor activities such as biking, hiking, running, and strolling.
-If you relocated with a special someone this is where you will find plenty of outdoor romantic things to do in Atlanta.
+If you relocated with a special someone, this is where you will find plenty of outdoor romantic things to do in Atlanta.
 There are baseball fields, pools, picnic areas, and tennis courts where you can spend time with your partner.

-Its tree-lined streets and eclectic mix of homes developed between 1920 and 1940, give it a family vibe.
-When looking for a place to settle down, you will stumble upon homes from Georgian and Spanish Revival eras as well as newer constructions.
+Its tree-lined streets and eclectic mix of homes developed between 1920 and 1940 give it a family vibe.
+When looking for a place to settle down, you will stumble upon homes from the Georgian and Spanish Revival eras as well as newer constructions.
+Garden Hills is connected to Downtown via Peachtree Road, and if you don’t feel like driving, there is more than one station where you can catch a bus and go anywhere around the metropolis.

 There Are More Than a Few Schools Your Kids Can Attend